XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 {{% /callout %}}

 - **`UxrGrabbableObject.ConstraintsApplying`**: This event is raised just before applying the built-in position and rotation constraints to the object.
 - **`UxrGrabbableObject.ConstraintsApplied`**: This event is raised immediately after the built-in constraints are applied to the object.
+Normally you add your custom constraints code here.
-- **`UxrGrabbableObject.ConstraintsFinished`**: This event occurs after `UxrGrabbableObject.ConstraintsApplied`, ensuring that all handlers subscribed to `ConstraintsApplied`, if any, have been executed.
+- **`UxrGrabbableObject.ConstraintsFinished`**: This event is raised after `UxrGrabbableObject.ConstraintsApplied`, ensuring that all subscribed handlers have been executed.
+It can be useful for post-processing when applying multiple custom constraints, as the order of execution cannot be controlled.

 Learn more about how to apply constraints in the [Applying Constraints](/docs/programming-guide/manipulation/applying-constraints) programming section.